 • Simplified installation with no wiring, no routing problems, and no maintenance issues has minimized plant start-up and downtime.

-- Reduced maintenance effort, low power consumption devices with proven battery life of 10 years with 30sec updates and non-proprietary battery cells.
+• Low power devices with a proven battery life of 10 years with 30-second updates and non-proprietary battery cells have reduced maintenance.

-- Enabled easy integration with existing host system, industry proven Modbus platform enables easy and seamless integration with a wide range of host systems available in the industry
+• The industry-proven platform enables easy and seamless integration with interfacing with a wide range of host systems

 YFGW410 Field Wireless Management Station has system manager/security manager/gateway function based on ISA100.11a, and combining this with Field Wireless Access Point(YFGW510) and/or Field Wireless Media Converter(YFGW610) composes the field wireless system.